The Top 29 Korean Apps

 My extended family of 30 people has a group page on Naver Band where we share photos and updates.

-As an iPhone user, I can’t use Samsung Pay, but I’ve heard that it’s very convenient from my friends.
+As an iPhone user, I can’t use Samsung Pay, but my friends say it’s very convenient.

 Instagram is good for getting updates from my friends or K-pop stars I like.